yifanlu0227/TVM-Transformer/README.md

 # TVM-Transformer
-Using TVM to depoly Transformer on CPU and GPU
+Using TVM to depoly Transformer(Attention is All You Need) and Bert(BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding) on CPU and GPU